De-faked/ftl/README.md

 Official website for Fos7a Taibah Institute, a premier Arabic language center located in Al-Madinah Al-Munawwarah.

 ## About
-Part of BT Dima Khriza Group Co.
+Part of PT Dima Khriza Group Co.

 ## Features